k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/11_swagger.md

    * Common - all built-in product Web Services that bring reference table metadata and data.
    * Fabric - pre-built API to run Fabric commands, Authentication and heartbeats/status queries.
    * LU - all built-in LU Web Services that bring LU metadata, data and data modifications, such as Delete instance.
-   * Project defined categories for custom Web Services.
+   * Project defined categories for custom-built web services.

 Built-in out-of-the-box web services will always exist and are according to the project's implementation.